Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Related Work

 \cite{wang2024continuous} and \cite{de2025accelerated} concurrently propose modifications to rejection sampling in the case of continuous-valued diffusion models and achieve impressive speedups in image generation latency.
-While \cite{wang2024continuous} use an independent diffusion model as a draft model, \cite{de2025accelerated} and additionally \cite{hu2025diffusion}, use the target model to speculate future states.
-A line of work additionally explores the usage of multi-sample generation and gradient-based MCMC within energy-based formulations \cite{du2020compositional, singhal2025general}.
+While \citeauthor{wang2024continuous} use an independent diffusion model as a draft model, \citeauthor{de2025accelerated} and \citeauthor{hu2025diffusion} use the target model to speculate future states.
+Other works explore the use of multi-sample generation and gradient-based MCMC within energy-based formulations \cite{du2020compositional, singhal2025general}.